 “With all of our temporary exhibits, we do a call to action.
 And our call to action with this exhibit is pornography prevention.”

 The day before Bundy was put to death, he gave an interview where he warned people about the dangers of pornography.
 He explained that pornography wasn’t to blame for what he did but stated that it contributed to his violence.
 Bundy warned to beware of pornography and graphic television content, as he felt this started his vicious behaviors.

-According to varying sources, the pornography industry is estimated to be a $15 billion dollar industry in the United States and $97 billion worldwides.
+Furthermore, according to varying sources, the pornography industry is estimated to be a $15 billion dollar industry in the United States and $97 billion worldwide.